galleryaboutWorkshopspurchasecontactmailing listLinksarticlesBlogwhats new

 With all of this expensive and heavy gear to lug around you will definitely need some kind of backpack.
 There is probably no perfect case for all occasions.
 You may choose a rolling bag for flights and a backpack for in the field use.
 Just make sure that whatever bag you buy will fit your biggest lens and all of the stuff taht you will need in the field.

-This backpack is a monster!
-It easily fits my 600mm lens attached to the camera, 400mm, 300mm, 17-40mm, 6 flashes, laptop, and a tonne of accessories.
-It is where my equipment lives when I am not travelling and is my everyday bag when not travelling by air.
+This backpack is my go to camera backpack.
+It easily fits my 600mm lens, 2 bodies, 100-400mm, 17-40mm, 2 flashes, laptop, and a tonne of accessories.
+It is where my equipment lives when I am not travelling and is my everyday bag when travelling by air.

 CottonCarrier